Understanding the Event Marketing Industry

 Event Technology Stack

-Modern events rely heavily on technology for registration, check-in, networking, and engagement.
-Your business plan should outline the technology tools you’ll recommend to clients and how you’ll stay current with emerging solutions.
+Modern events rely heavily on a well-integrated technology stack to manage registration, check-in, networking, engagement, and post-event follow-up.
+Your event marketing business plan should outline the core tools you will use or recommend to clients, along with the criteria you’ll use to evaluate new platforms.

 Data Analytics and Reporting